pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-discrete-choice_models.myst.md

 wide_heating_df[wide_heating_df["idcase"] == 1]
 ```

 The core idea of these kinds of models is to conceive of this scenario as a choice over exhaustive options with attached latent utility.
 The utility ascribed to each option is viewed as a linear combination of the attributes for each option.
 The utility ascribed to each alternative drives the probability of choosing amongst each option.
-For each $j$ in all the alternatives $Alt$ which is assumed to take a Gumbel distribution because this has a particularly nice mathematical property.
+For each $j$ in all the alternatives $Alt = \{ gc, gr, ec, er, hp \}$ which is assumed to take a Gumbel distribution because this has a particularly nice mathematical property.

 $$ \mathbf{U} \sim Gumbel $$